MaksimDzhangirov/backendBankExample/docs/part51-eng.md

 provided the `Fields` function for this purpose.
 We expect the output fields array to have 2 items, 1 containing the `Bearer` string, and 1 containing the access token.
-So if its length is less than 2, we return an error: "Invalid authorization header format".
+So if its length is less than 2, we return an error: "invalid authorization header format".
 Else, the first field is gonna be the authorization type.
 I will convert it to lowercase to make it easier to compare.